 - Subtract those expenses from your income so it equals zero

 - Track what you spend throughout the month so you don’t go over what you should be spending on each item

 It sounds easy, right?
-According to Dave Ramsey, 68% of Americans don’t budget every month, which is part of the problem.
+However, many Americans don’t budget every month, which is part of the problem.
 Creating a budget is the first step.
 After that, you’ll have to follow it, which can be challenging.

 How to Afford Dental Care on My Budget

-Even on a Dave Ramsey budget, it can be difficult to fit in everything you need, like health and dental insurance.
+Even on a budget, it can be difficult to fit in everything you need, like health and dental insurance.

 A discount dental plan is helpful for individuals on a strict budget because membership cost is often less than what you would pay on your own (without your company’s help).
 You really only pay for the work that you need.